pURSUE A dynamic career in medical imaging

 Our hybrid training approach combines hands-on lab work with online theory classes to give you the flexibility you need for your busy schedule.
 In the on-campus lab, you’ll learn to generate and recognize normal ultrasound images using actual ultrasound equipment to practice and develop your skills.

 This program prepares students to sit for the Abdomen (AB) and/or Obstetrics and Gynecology (OBGYN) specialty examinations through the ARDMS.
-This program includes vascular training as well as muscular skeletal exposure, which provides students a wide range of options for specialization after completing their training.
-During Term 6 (the final term) students are eligible to sit for the SPI exam (Sonography Principles and Instrumentation) which is half of the ARDMS exam.
-Upon graduation, students will be eligible to sit for the specialty ARDMS exam of their choice.
-In addition, American Institute reimburses students for the SPI exam if taken during Term 6 and one specialization test if taken within 90 days of graduation.
+This program includes vascular training, which provides students a wide range of options for specialization after completing their training.
+During Term 6 (the final term) students are eligible to sit for the SPI exam (Sonography Principles and Instrumentation) which is the first step to becoming ARDMS registered.
+After graduation, students will be eligible to sit for the specialty ARDMS exam of their choice, upon which they will become ARDMS registered.
+In addition, American Institute reimburses students for the SPI exam if taken during Term 6 and one specialization test if taken within 60 days of graduation.

 WHAT DIAGNOSTIC MEDICAL SONOGRAPHERS DO

-Diagnostic medical sonographers use special imaging equipment that directs sound waves into a patient’s body (in a procedure commonly known as an ultrasound, sonogram, or echocardiogram) to assess and document various medical conditions.
+Diagnostic medical sonographers use special imaging equipment that directs sound waves into a patient’s body (in a procedure commonly known as an ultrasound) to assess and document various medical conditions.

 Diagnostic medical sonographers typically do the following: